 Virtual Reality (VR) has redefined the frontiers of technology, promising a revolution in how we communicate, work, and entertain ourselves.
 Its ability to simulate both real and imagined environments immersively has captured the imagination of many innovators.
 However, the burgeoning nature of VR also means that the patent landscape is crowded, competitive, and fraught with challenges.
-Startup execs aiming to break into this space must be well-versed with the complexities of VR patents.
+Startup execs aiming to break into this space must be well-versed in the complexities of VR patents.

 The Evolution of VR and the Associated Patent Boom